-We denounce Russia’s invasion of Ukraine which constitutes a flagrant violation of international law, namely of article 2(4) of the UN Charter and customary international law, demands its immediate end and reiterates that war can never be a solution.
+We denounce Russia’s invasion of Ukraine which constitutes a flagrant violation of international law, namely of article 2(4) of the UN Charter and customary international law, demand its immediate end and reiterate that war can never be a solution.

 We call on the parties involved to reach an immediate cease fire agreement as the most urgent task is to stop any further loss of lives and destruction of homes and infrastructure.